timbanks101/tb-todo/README.md

 ― David Allen, Getting Things Done: The Art of Stress-Free Productivity

 I want to make sure I keep my app fairly simple, intuative and smooth.
-There are loads of really great todo apps out there so I will thing of this as an MVP to avoid over complicating it.
+As much as it always like to build things that people will use, this is not going to be one of those.
+There are loads of really great todo apps out there so I will thing of this as a basic prototype to avoid over complicating it.

 ## Thing that would make this better

 * Adding Speech api input for to do items, see: https://codepen.io/JamieCurnow/pen/ZoxVQg?editors=1010
 * Persist list between sessions (local storage), see: https://travishorn.com/add-localstorage-to-your-vue-app-in-2-lines-of-code-56eb2c9f371b
 * Create groups or categories for todos so they can be organised in groups or trello style swim lanes

+## Cool Vue things I didn't use

+* Nuxt; a go to for server side rendering so the app aces seo and performance measures *